1757 - French expedition against Fort William Henry

 In the night of July 23 to 24, Corbières hid the canoes on the shore and prepared an ambush.

 - A daybreak, the British party (a detachment of 5 captains, 4 lieutenants and 350 Provincials, chiefly New Jersey Provincials under command of Colonel Parker) reembarked aboard its 22 barges and resumed its advance to reconnoitre the French position at the fall, totally unaware of the concentration of French troops at the camp near this same fall.
 The British reached Sabbath Day Point on the western shore of Lac Saint-Sacrement.
 Parker had divided his force and three of his boats fell into the snare and were captured without a shot.
 Three others followed and shared the fate of the first.
 When the rest drew near, they were greeted by a deadly volley from the thickets, and a swarm of canoes darted out upon them.
 The men were seized with such a panic that some of them jumped into the water to escape, while the Native American warriors leaped after them and speared them with their lances.
-The Indians captured or drowned most of them.
+The Native American warriors captured or drowned most of them.
 Parker along with the 70 men in the three trailing whale boats escaped the ambush.
 He had lost nearly 100 men killed and 160 taken prisoners.
 The French had only 3 Native American warriors and a cadet wounded.